Wouter1/uiffreader/README.md

 This format was reverse engineered from a single ultrasound video coming from an Telemed Ultrasound scanner.
 Although it works for my single tvd file, I probably guessed a few things wrong.
 Please report if you have troubles.

+I found that reading in a 80Mb uiff file takes much more memory than that.
+It seems int arrays are not stored very efficiently in Java.
+Give the JVM at least 512Mb using ```-Xmx512m```